Chicago, October, 1991

 “Instead of hot dog stands, they serve raw meat,” I suggested.

-“Meat donuts,” Terry countered.
+“Meat donuts,” Terry added.

 The Brits beamed.